2016 NBA playoffs: Format

 Within each conference, the eight teams with the most wins qualify for the playoffs.
 The seedings are based on each team's record.

 Each conference's bracket is fixed; there is no reseeding.
 All rounds are best-of-seven series; the team that has four wins advances to the next round.
 As stated above, all rounds, including the NBA Finals, are in a 2–2–1–1–1 format.
 The rule for determining home court advantage in the NBA Finals is winning percentage, then head-to-head record, followed by record vs. opposite conference.

 Seeding

 On September 8, 2015, the NBA announced changes to how playoff teams were seeded.
 Previously, the division champions were guaranteed no worse than the fourth seed, while the team with the second-best record in the conference was guaranteed no worse than the second seed even if it wasn't a division champion.
-Starting with the 2016 playoffs, the eight playoff qualifiers in each conference will be seeded solely based on regular-season record.
-If two teams finish with identical records, the team that wins the regular-season series will get the higher seed.
-If the regular-season series is tied and one of the teams is a division champion, the division champion will get the higher seed.
-If three or more teams finish with identical records and one of the teams is a division champion, the division champion will get the higher seed.
+Starting with the 2016 playoffs, the eight playoff qualifiers in each conference were seeded solely based on regular-season record.
+If two teams finish with identical records, the team that wins the regular-season series would get the higher seed.
+If the regular-season series is tied and one of the teams is a division champion, the division champion would get the higher seed.
+If three or more teams finish with identical records and one of the teams is a division champion, the division champion would get the higher seed.